dharple/bin/README.md

 `git cleanup` - Removes any branches that have been removed upstream; runs garbage collection.

+`git diff-list` - Shortcut to just show a list of files added, copied, modified, or removed.

 `git post-push` - Runs garbage collection, permission fix script, and remote garbage collection if the remote repo is local.